What is white hat SEO?

 Keyword tools such as KWFinder will help you find keywords that are relevant, popular and achievable.

 There are many technical aspects that need to be covered in order to succeed in organic search.
 A good website must stand on solid ground.

 Search engine optimization also includes many on-page tweaks, strategies and techniques.
-The in-page SEO best practices include user friendly URLs and well-optimized title tags and meta descriptions.
+The on-page SEO best practices include user-friendly URLs and well-optimized title tags and meta descriptions.

 Although user experience design and optimization is a separate field, it influences the SEO indirectly.
 Even more so since Google’s AI uses data from the user’s behavior to serve the best search results.